This mushroom tart with caramelized onions and thyme is one of my favorite puff pastry appetizers. It's a quick and easy brunch recipe!

 Preheat the oven to 350°F. Adjust the oven rack to the center position.

 Unfold the sheet/s of defrosted puff pastry on a parchment-lined baking sheet.
 I used 2 so that my tart would be a little larger and just attached the puff pastry dough; you can just use 1 sheet if desired.
 Fold all the edges over to create the pretty border around your tart.
 Top the center of the rolled out puff pastry evenly with the onion, mushrooms, thyme mixture.

 Bake the tart for about 25 to 35 minutes, until the pastry is golden brown and flaky.
-When there is about 2-3 minutes left, if you are adding the cheese, sprinkle on the freshly grated cheese and continue baking for the remaining time.
+When there is about 3 to 5 minutes left, if you are adding the cheese, sprinkle on the freshly grated cheese and continue baking for the remaining time.
 Remove it from the oven, sprinkle the remaining thyme over the top, and let it cool for about 10 minutes before slicing and serving.
-(Any leftover tart can be kept at room temperature, lightly covered with parchment.
-Best to crisp it in an oven or toaster oven prior to serving again.)

 This recipe uses two sheets of puff pastry which creates a larger tart